Skip to Content

 Basement Finishing Systems

-They also have lighting, door installations, electrical work, and even trims included.
+They also include lighting, door installations, electrical work, and trims.
 Some systems even include plumbing, flooring, windows, and HVAC.
-Every inch of the basement is taken into account and all the wiring, and walls created are specifically for your basement.
+Every inch of the basement is taken into account and all the wiring, and walls created are specifically for your cellar.

 These walls are also inorganic which makes them highly resistant to mold, mildew, and other types of pests.
 Meanwhile, acoustic insulation is at 85% efficacy.

-Moreover, there is a lifetime limited warranty that comes along with this system, which is also transferable to the next homeowner.
+Moreover, a lifetime limited warranty comes with this system, which is also transferable to the next homeowner.

 Lastly, this system has exceptional functionalities, including a built-in thermal and acoustic installation, a class A rating, dent-resistant, maintenance-free, and only takes 2 weeks to install.